FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Mode command
 ++++++++++++++++

-Click the "Mode" icon to enter the Mode command editing interface
+Click the "Mode" icon to enter the Mode command editing interface.

 This command can switch the robot to manual mode, and is usually added at the end of a program so that the user can automatically switch the robot to manual mode and drag the robot after the program runs.